Tad Patzek Briefs U.S. Congress on BP Spill

 His briefing will be webcast beginning at 1 p.m. central daylight time.

 "Horrible things happen when complex technologies and procedures overtake humans, who service the technologies falsely assuming complete control," Patzek says.

 His briefing explains the blowout of the BP exploratory well in terms of complexity, technology, and science and he argues that organizational structures and human behavior have not kept pace with the complex technologies we — the engineers and scientists — have created.

 "Given the structural changes in the industry, academia, and government, this tragedy has been at least 20 years in the making," he says.
 "Given our current work on the BP well blowout, there is nothing in the science and engineering of this tragedy that baffles us.
 It seems that the human inability to grasp and execute the complex steps of a deepwater drilling procedure led to the tragic outcome."

 Due to strong interest in this work, the subcommittee recommends logging onto their webcast early to view it live.
 Patzek's discussion will be archived on June 10 for later viewing.

-For more information, contact: Becky Rische, Institute for Computational Engineering and Science, 512 471 4978; Tadeusz Patzek, Department of Petroleum and Geosystems Engineering, Cockrell School of Engineering, 512-232-8368.
+For more information, contact: Becky Rische, Institute for Computational Engineering and Science, 512 471 4978; Tadeusz Patzek, Department of Petroleum and Geosystems Engineering, Cockrell School of Engineering College of Engineering, 512-232-8368.